 These figures hold even truer for Saudi Arabia where delays on construction projects can cost as much as $45,000 every day.
-As building sites are the sum of so many moving parts and individuals, it is understandable how partnering with a wrong formwork provider can adversely impact schedules.
-Selecting a scaffolding supplier means that they not only support your construction needs and deliver to requirements, but also that they have an in depth understanding of the applicable safety standards for each product in use across your construction site.
-It also pays to be aware of the varying degrees of scaffolding- related disruptions so that you can plan accordingly to stay on target.
+As building sites are the sum of so many moving parts and individuals, it is understandable how partnering with the wrong formwork provider can adversely impact schedules.
+Selecting a scaffolding supplier means that they not only support your construction needs and deliver to requirements but also have an in-depth understanding of the applicable safety standards for each product in use across your construction site.
+It also pays to be aware of the varying degrees of scaffolding-related disruptions so that you can plan accordingly to stay on target.

 Whilst it’s understandable that missed timelines may be out of a construction company’s control, some factors causing delays can be mitigated to avoid huge cost overruns.
 This article highlights four ways in which the wrong formwork provider may be impacting your timelines.